KarenWaskewitz/KarenWaskewitz.github.io/README.md

 ---

-## Let me tell me more about myself...
+## Let me tell you more about myself...

   1. I'm a sience teacher
   2. I do my PhD at the Science Teaching Department